Is $65,000 a Good Salary for a Single Person in 2026?

 Avoid Account Fees

-Small monthly fees can sometimes go unnoticed when you’re worrying about bigger bills, like your rent or car payment.
+Small monthly fees can sometimes go unnoticed when you’re worrying about bigger bills, such as your rent or car payment.
 But with a little research and comparison shopping, you may be able to avoid the common bank fees, credit card fees, and investment fees that can slowly eat away at your hard-earned income.

 Pay Bills on Time